yugabyte/jdbc-yugabytedb/README.md

 # YugabyteDB JDBC Driver
 This is a distributed JDBC driver for YugabyteDB SQL.
 This driver is based on the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc).

-> **NOTE:** This project is currently **experimental** and should not be used for production facing applications.
-If you are interested in more details or helping with this effort, let us know on the [Yugabyte Community Slack](https://www.yugabyte.com/slack).

 ## Features

 This JDBC driver has the following features:

 ### Cluster Awareness to eliminate need for a load balancer

 This driver adds a `YBClusterAwareDataSource` that requires only an initial _contact point_ for the YugabyteDB cluster, using which it discovers the rest of the nodes.
 Additionally, it automatically learns about the nodes being started/added or stopped/removed.
-Internally a connection pool is maintained for each node.
-A random live node is chosen to connect to the cluster and execute a statement. it will choose a live node to get a connection.
-When the connection is closed by the application, it is returned to the respective pool.
+Internally the driver keeps track of number of connections it has created to each server endpoint and every new connection request is connected to the least loaded server as per the driver's view.

 ### Topology Awareness to enable geo-distributed apps

-> **NOTE:** This feature is still in progress.
+This is similar to 'Cluster Awareness' but uses those servers which are part of a given set of geo-locations specified by _topology-keys_.

 ### Shard awareness for high performance

 > **NOTE:** This feature is still in the design phase.

+### Connection Properties added for load balancing

+- _load-balance_   - It takes 'true' or 'false' as valid values.
+By default it is 'false' for now.
+- _topology-keys_  - It takes a comma separated geo-location values.
+The geo-location can be given as 'cloud:region:zone'.

+** Please refer to the [#Use the Driver] section for examples.

-## Get the Driver
+### Get the Driver

 ### From Maven